 A quality backpack is needed for any kind of fun travelling to reflect.
 Moving from place to place can be hectic, and the last thing you need is a bag that tears or splits because of wear and tear or poor quality.

 Africa is a beautiful continent, full of loving and welcoming people; however, this does not mean that bad people don’t exist here.
+Many travellers have been victims of robbery and occasionally assault, and that does not exempt you and the kids.
+Please pick safe areas for visiting.
 Remember to set a few personal security measures, especially for the kids, since you will interact with many people as you travel.
-Good tour operators like Globetrotters will always prioritize your safety above anything else.
-Please always move to areas on your itinerary accompanied by your guide.

 Ensure that your property and valuables are out of sight.
 No child should have their travel documents with them since there is a high chance that they will lose them.
 All the kids should stick together; teach them to check in from time to time whether everyone is present.
 Setting some ground rules is very important because it ensures that you and your kids are safe.